railsbridge-boston/railsbridge-boston/views/workshop/curriculum.markdown

 git push heroku master

 Notice the URL that heroku reports after you typed "heroku create."
 Type this URL in your browser to see your application on the web.
-If you don't want to do that, the command heroku open does this for you by opening the browser.

 #A Closer Look at the Features